Raicuparta/nomai-vr/README.md

 The game should be playable from start to finish in VR, but it's not gonna be super comfortable:

-- A good portion of the game is spent spinning around in zero-g, completely disoriented;
+- A good portion of the game is spent spinning around in zero-g, which can be very disorienting;
 - It's not uncommon to get motion sickness playing this game in pancake mode, let alone in VR;
-- The game physics is locked to 60FPS;
 - No comfort features like teleport and snap turning were implemented;
+- The game was not optimized for VR so you might notice some stuttering;
 - It's all dirty hacks on top of even dirtier hacks.

 Expect nausea, low performance, flashing images, crashes, blue screens, house fires, etc. Have a look at the [currently open issues](https://github.com/Raicuparta/NomaiVR/issues) to have an idea of some of the stuff that needs fixing.